 Peel the skin off of 150 g boneless chicken thigh, cut the meat into small pieces and the skin into bitesize pieces.

-Once the skin is crispy, remove it and place it on a piece of kitchen paper.
+Remove the crispy skin from the pan and place it on a piece of kitchen paper to absorb excess oil.
 Set aside for later.

-Add 400 ml dashi stock and 1 tbsp sake to the pot and bring to a boil over medium-high heat.
+Add the rendered chicken fat, 400 ml dashi stock and 1 tbsp sake to a pot and bring to a boil over medium-high heat.
 Once boiling, lower the heat to medium-low and add the chicken thigh.

-While the chicken cooks, place 200 g cooked Japanese short-grain rice in a bowl and fill it with fresh cold water.
-Swish it around with your hand to gently remove the excess starch and then pour it through a sieve or colander to drain the water.
+Place 200 g cooked Japanese short-grain rice in a bowl and fill it with fresh cold water.
+Swish it around with your hand to gently remove the excess starch and then pour it through a sieve or colander to drain.

-When the outside of the chicken is no longer pink, add the rice, ½ carrot, 30 g Japanese leek (naganegi), 2 fresh shiitake mushroom, 100 g enoki mushrooms, 15 g ginger root and 3 tbsp Japanese light soy sauce (usukuchi shoyu).
+When the chicken pieces are no longer pink, add the rice, ½ carrot, ¼ Japanese leek (naganegi), 2 fresh shiitake mushrooms, 100 g enoki mushrooms, 15 g ginger root and 3 tbsp Japanese light soy sauce (usukuchi shoyu).

 Once the carrots are slightly softened, set a timer for 5 minutes.
-During this time, crack 2 egg into a small bowl and whisk.
+During this time, crack 2 eggs into a small bowl and whisk.

 After 5 minutes, pour the whisked egg around the pot and set a timer for 30 seconds.
 When 30 seconds are up, turn off the heat and dish up.

-Garnish with the chicken skin from earlier, finely chopped green onions (green part), kizami nori (shredded nori) and Japanese chili powder (shichimi togarashi) (according to your tastes) and a dash of toasted sesame oil.
+Garnish with crushed chicken skin, finely chopped green onions, kizami nori (shredded nori) and Japanese chili powder (shichimi togarashi) and a dash of toasted sesame oil.
+Enjoy!

 Notes